Fredrick Lee Molden, Youngstown, Ohio

 A memorial for Fredrick will be held on zoom on Saturday, December 11, 2021, with a video presentation at 1:30 p.m. and a memorial talk by Jerry Brown at 2:00 p.m.

-Zoom info: Meeting I D. 859-5173-6744.
+Zoom info: Meeting ID 864-5173 6744.
 Please contact Tracy through Fred’s Tribute page here on our website and ask her for the passcode.

 Arrangements by Cremation & Funeral Service by Gary S. Silvat, Inc. Share memories or send condolences by visiting www.cremateohio.com.